michaeldayreads/reference/shell.md

 Use `#!/usr/bin/env bash` in the first line of your scripts to ensure you are using the `bash` known to that host.

+Whenever possible, be rigorous about failures.
+Include `set -eo pipefail` immediately after identifying the interpreter.

+Some gotchas with `pipefail`:
+- When using grep, which will exit 1 with no matches, use `grep -c` to count first, and run the pipe if matches > 0.

 ## Control Flow aka Logic & Conditionals

 ### `if`